wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-1.md

 ---

-## 📖 Project Walkthrough: Analyzing a Real-World PCAP in Wireshark
+## 📖 Project Walkthrough: Analysing a Real-World PCAP in Wireshark
 This section showcases the steps and thought process behind my decisions to carry out this project.

 ### 1. Getting the sample PCAP file.
 Baseline file analysis.